Schiiss/blog/_posts/2026-01-05-unlocking-mainframe-data-from-legacy-systems-to-analytics-in-databricks.md

 [![Mainframe Step 1](/blog/assets/images/blog_images/unlocking-mainframe-data-from-legacy-systems-to-analytics-in-databricks/mainframe_1.png)](/blog/assets/images/blog_images/unlocking-mainframe-data-from-legacy-systems-to-analytics-in-databricks/mainframe_1.png)

 There are a wide variety of options here, most of which I have not touched.
 Most of my time has been spent in the **UTILITIES** option.
-Selecting option `3` will take us there:
+Selecting option `3` will take us there.

-1. Go to the ISPF menu.
-2. Select option `3` (**UTILITIES**).

 [![Mainframe Step 2](/blog/assets/images/blog_images/unlocking-mainframe-data-from-legacy-systems-to-analytics-in-databricks/mainframe_2.png)](/blog/assets/images/blog_images/unlocking-mainframe-data-from-legacy-systems-to-analytics-in-databricks/mainframe_2.png)